venkatvv/venkatvv.github.io/index.md

 ## About Me
-Hello, my name is Venkat and I am a senior at the University of Michigan, Ann Arbor, and I am currently finishing my Bachelor of Science in Computer Science.
+My name is Venkat and I am a senior at the University of Michigan, Ann Arbor, and I am currently finishing my Bachelor of Science in Computer Science.

 I entered college without any prospective majors in mind.
 When I took my first class in Computer Science I found a passion for the subject immediately.
-I was also really drawn in the by the range and diversity of jobs available in the field.
+I was also really drawn in the by the range and diversity of jobs available in the field and all their possible applications.

-There are multiple areas in the field that I am interested in. <br>
+There are multiple areas in the field that I am currently interested in.
 They include:

 - Game development
 - Mobile application development